THIS DOCUMENTATION HAS MOVED TO ory.sh/docs/hydra

 a lot of policies (50.000+) may have a notable performance impact on CPU, your database and generally increase response

 times.
 This is because regular expressions can not be indexed.
-Regular expressions have a complexity of O(n) in Go,
+Regular expressions have a complexity of O(n)

 but that is still getting slow when you define too many.